Kairana: Migration

 National Human Rights Commission confirmed the exodus in an inquiry which also cited the influx of Muzaffarnagar Riot refugees as exacerbating the harmony in Kairana.

 Places of interest

 There are many religious and natural attractions in and around Kairana.
-Of these, are mainly the Nagarpalika building and procession house, Devi Mandir and Talab, Nawab Talab, Jain Mandir and Bagh, Imambara, Gaushala, Idgah and many shrines including Nogza Pir, the Yamuna river at 6 km.
+Of these, are mainly the Nagarpalika building and procession house, Devi Mandir and Talab, Nawab Talab, Jain Mandir and Bagh, Imambara, Gaushala, Idgah and many shrines including Nogza Pir, Public Inter College Kairana, the Yamuna river at 6 km.